thynnine/pysic/_sources/bondorderparameters class.txt

     g_{ijk} = 1 + \frac{c_{ij}^2}{d_{ij}^2} - \frac{c_{ij}^2}{d_{ij}^2 + (h_{ij} - \cos \theta_{ijk})^2}

-is a three-body factor (it includes terms depending on atom triplets i, j, k) and therefore requires a set of three elements as its target.
+is a three-body factor (it includes terms depending on atom triplets :matH:`(i, j, k)`) and therefore requires a set of three elements as its target.
 It incorporates three single body and four two body parameters.
 Such a bond order factor could be created with the following command::